guidogallopyn/PAPML1/PAPML1.md

 # Introduction

-In this project, our goal is to predict the manner in which subjects perform a weightlifting exercise using data from accelerometers on the belt, forearm, arm, and dumbbell as predictors.
+In this project, our goal is to predict the manner in which subjects perform a weightlifting exercise using as predictors data from accelerometers on the belt, forearm, arm and dumbbell.
 We use the Weight Lifting Exercise Data-set that contains data from 6 participants who were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
-More information is available from the website [here](http://groupware.les.inf.puc-rio.br/har).
+More information is available from the website [here](http://groupware.les.inf.puc-rio.br/har). see [ref 1.]

-This report describes how the prediction model was build, how we used cross validation, what the estimated out of sample error is, and explains the choices that were made.
-We have used the prediction model to predict 20 different test cases.
+This report describes how a set of prediction model was build with the caret package [ref 2.], how we used cross validation to estimate out of sample error and selected the best model, and we explain the choices that were made.
+We have used the best prediction model to predict 20 different test cases as part of this assignment.

 # Explory Analysis and Data Processing

+## Observation

-* the pml-training.csv consists of a set of time series with in total 19622 observations of 160 variables. pml-testing.csv contains only 20 discrete points in time, preventing the prediction model to use features derived from time windows as the authors from the data set [ref 1] did in their prediction modeling.
-We remove all time related variables.
+* The pml-training.csv data set consists of a set of time series with in total 19622 observations of 160 variables.
+The pml-testing.csv contains only 20 discrete points in time.
+This is preventing the prediction model to use features derived from time windows on the data set as the authors in [ref 1] did in their prediction modeling.
+We have removed all time related variables from the observations.

-* many variables are left blank for a majority of the observations, we remove variables with more than 50% NA observations.
+* Many variables are left blank for a majority of the observations, we remove variables with more than 50% blank observations.

-* although some models are robust to this, we remove variables with near zero variance, to reduce the training data size and the training time
+* Although some prediction models are robust to this, we remove variables with near zero variance primarily to reduce the training data size and model training time.

-* some data from the accellerometers comes in the form of (x,y,z) components of 3D vectors.
-As covariates we calculate magnitudes of these vectors and we remove the x, y and z components.
+* Some data from the accellerometers come in the form of (x,y,z) components of 3D vectors.
+We calculate magnitudes of these vectors as covariates and we remove the individual x, y and z components.

-* there are some outliers in  magnet\_dumbbell\_mag and gyros\_dumbbell\_mag and gyros\_forearm\_mag variables, each have one observation 50 or more standard deviations from the mean.
-However we have not removed them, as we plan to use non-model based prediction that is robust against outliers.
+* There are outliers in  magnet\_dumbbell\_mag and gyros\_dumbbell\_mag and gyros\_forearm\_mag variables, each have  observations as far as 50 or more standard deviations from the mean.
+We have removed them for graphical scaling purposes, but we left them intact for model training as we plan to use non-parametric based prediction that is robust against outliers.

-* With these pre-processing steps we obtain a data set of 19622 observations of 25 variables
+* With these pre-processing steps we obtain a data set of 19622 observations of 25 variables.

+## Data Partitioning

-* To train, test and evaluate we partition the data in 3 subsets.
-We use the training set to train all prediction models, we use the test set for tuning of parameters of the training procedures if needed, and we use the evaluation set to predict the to be expected accuracy.
+* To train, test and evaluate our models we partition the data in 3 subsets as outlined below.
+We use the training set to train all prediction models and estimate accuracy trough cross validation, we use the test set for error analysis and tuning of parameters when needed, and we use the evaluation set to finally predict the to be expected accuracy.
 As the final evaluation will be done on discrete time points, we will partition the data with the random partitioning as provided by caret createDataPartition function.
 Evaluation set is 30% of the data, training set 49% and the test set 21%.

 ```r